menacit/practical_cryptography_course/19-asym_intro.md

 <!-- _footer: "%ATTRIBUTION_PREFIX% Greg Lloy (CC BY 2.0)" -->
 Also known as "**public-key cryptography**".

 Spooks and researches have been using it since the late 70s.

-Requires usage of electronic computers (sorry, humans).
+Requires usage of electronic computers
+(sorry, humans!).

 ![bg right:30%](images/19-computer.jpg)